Best Life Alert Alternatives for 2025 (No Contracts)

 No free spouse coverage

-Life Alert is arguably the most famous medical alert system on the market—and also the most expensive.
-Bay Alarm Medical is our favorite alternative to Life Alert because you get the same medical alert devices and quality service without exorbitant fees, long-term contracts, or confusing sales tactics.
+Life Alert is arguably the most famous medical alert system on the market — and also the most expensive.
+Bay Alarm Medical is our favorite alternative to Life Alert, because you get the same medical alert devices and quality service without exorbitant fees, long-term contracts, or confusing sales tactics.
 But if you’re looking for something specific, try one of our other recommended brands.

-Best Life Alert alternatives
+Best Life Alert alternatives in 2025

 Compare Life Alert system alternatives